DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 also signals the completion of a combination.
 This means that a combination involving more than one of these other keys cannot be used when in One Hand Mode.
-Additional alternate combinations have been defined in order to mitigate this restriction.
+Additional alternate combinations have been defined, therefore, in order to mitigate this restriction.
 They are: